tweakmy/ue4-in-docker/README.md

 ````

 #In future
-Everything will be automated til the build and you will get the editor or codelite displayed instead of terminal
+Everything will be automated til the build and you will get the Unreal Editor or codelite displayed instead of terminal

 A shell script should be provided to do step 2 and 7

+use xauthority instead of using xhost +, to make it more seamless build